 DESERTS IN ANTARCTICA (#1)

 OK, so technically “deserts in Antarctica” is a misnomer.
-Antarctica encompasses more than 5.5 million square miles, and every single inch of it is technically a frozen desert.
+Antarctica encompasses more than 5.5 million square miles, and every single inch of it is technically a frozen desert, making it the largest desert on earth.
 In fact, it is the coldest, windiest, and driest of all the continents on the planet.

 It certainly doesn’t look like a desert.
 The entire continent is covered in a thick layer of ice for the majority of the year.
 It’s surrounded by water and massive icebergs the size of small skyscrapers.